 Diagnostic Medical Sonography (M)

-Diagnostic Medical Sonography (DMS) is a multi-specialty profession which utilizes high frequency sound waves to image the human body.
+Diagnostic Medical Sonography (DMS) is a multi-specialty profession utilizing high frequency sound waves (ultrasound) to image the human body.
 Sonographers use their knowledge of anatomy, physiology and applied critical thinking to assess function and the presence of disease processes.
 Sonographers work under the guidance of an interpreting physician in a variety of health care settings.
 Concordia University Wisconsin (CUW) offers a Bachelor’s Degree in Diagnostic Medical Sonography.
-The degree includes four or more semesters of pre-professional course work to prepare and qualify the student to apply for the two-year professional DMS didactic and clinical training.
-Qualified candidates must apply to the DMS program.
+The degree includes four or more semesters of pre-professional course work to prepare and qualify the student to apply for the two-year professional DMS academic (didactic) and clinical training.
+Qualified candidates must apply to the DMS program(s).
 The following learning tracks/concentrations are available to CUW students: 1) General/Vascular Sonography and 2) Cardiac/Vascular Sonography.
-Students that choose to apply to the General/Vascular concentration are first considered by the CUW DMS program.
-Qualified candidates not selected by the CUW DMS program are then forwarded to our accredited partner program for consideration.
+Students who choose to apply to the General/Vascular concentration are first considered by the CUW DMS program.
+Qualified candidates not selected by the CUW DMS program may be considered for placement with our accredited partner program.
 Students that choose the Cardiac/Vascular concentration will apply through our accredited partner program.

 All DMS students who successfully meet DMS program requirements will graduate with a Bachelor of Science degree from CUW and are qualified to apply for national certification exams.
-Within the DMS program, students obtain the necessary preparation for their career through academic coursework and professional experience in a hospital and clinic settings.
+Within the DMS program, students obtain the necessary preparation for their career through academic coursework and professional clinical experience in hospital and clinic settings.

 Accreditation